August 31st

 Commentary:

 One can live in a palatial bungalow amidst kith and kin, or by himself in the wilderness of the forest.
-But if the mind is not organized, it is immaterial where he lives or with whom he lives.
-When living amidst people, their company brings him misery.
+But if the mind is not organized, it is immaterial where he is or with whom he lives.
+When living amongst people, their company brings him misery.
 He magnetically attracts trouble when with people.
 If he gives up everything and runs away to a no man's land, then the lack of it (the company) brings him sorrow.
 He is not at peace anywhere!

 pada vigrahaH: